muddybarefeet/Minesweeper/README.md

 # Minesweeper
 An implementation of the classic game.

+To get started:

+1. Clone the repo
-To get started clone the repo, open the html in your browser and your ready to go!
+2. Open the html file in your browser
+3. Time to play!